Close Menu

 6. Lime station

-Requirement of lime depend upon the process like defecation or sulphitation.
+The requirement of lime depends upon the process like defecation or sulphitation.

-Lime station capacity consider 2 to 3 time more then our requirement. (preparation of lime will be twice or thrice per day only)
+Lime station capacity is considered 2 to 3 times more than our requirement. (preparation of lime will be twice or thrice per day only)

-- So depend upon the lime requirement we calculate capacity of lime station
+• So depending on the lime requirement we calculate capacity of the lime station

-- For capacity of milk of lime (MOL) storage tanks purpose considered minimum 8 hours holding volume
+• For the capacity of milk of lime (MOL) storage tank purposes considered minimum 8 hours of holding volume

-- Lime pump capacity – 100% extra on actual requirement of MOL
+• Lime pump capacity – 100% extra on the actual requirement of MOL

 Example: